XSTRING-TECH/software-downloads/03_Prep_CCS_Win_Server.md

 ## HTTPS Connection - Verify HTTPS and the Certificates

-Move the downloaded HTTPS-01.js into the previously created `CCS_WebServer` directory.
+If not already done, move the downloaded HTTPS-01.js into the previously created CCS_WebServer directory.

 Open **HTTPS-01.js** in VS Code and update the following lines with the certificate files generated for your domain: